ethersphere/swarm-guide/contents/architecture.rst

 If each point of a connected subgraph has kademlia connectivity, then we say the subgraph has  :dfn:`kademlia topology`.
 In a graph with kademlia topology, (1) a path between any two points exists, (2) it can be found using only local decisions on each hop and (3) is guaranteed to terminate in no more steps than the depth of the destination plus one.

-Given a set of points uniformly distributed in the space (e.g., the results of a hash function applied to swarm data) the proximity bins map onto a series of subsets with cardinalities on a negative exponential scale, i.e., PO bin 0 has half of the points of any random sample, PO bin 1 has one fourth, PO bin 2 one eighth, etc.
+Given a set of points uniformly distributed in the space (e.g., the results of a hash function applied to Swarm data) the proximity bins map onto a series of subsets with cardinalities on a negative exponential scale, i.e., PO bin 0 has half of the points of any random sample, PO bin 1 has one fourth, PO bin 2 one eighth, etc.
 The expected value of saturation depth in the network of :math:`N` nodes is :math:`log2(N)`.
 The last bin can just merge all bins deeper than the depth and is called the :dfn:`most proximate bin`.

-Nodes in the swarm network are identified by the hash of the ethereum address of the swarm base account.
+Nodes in the Swarm network are identified by the hash of the ethereum address of the Swarm base account.
 This serves as their overlay address, the proximity order bins are calculated based on these addresses.
 Peers connected to a node define another, live kademlia table, where the graph edges represent devp2p rlpx connections.